-Day 10 You get an early wakeup call and enjoy a quick tea or coffee before we head off an a morning game drive.
+Day 10 You get an early wake up call and enjoy a quick tea or coffee before we head off on a morning game drive.
 Enjoy the day at leisure, relax around the camp, go bird watching or take a nature walk.
-Enjoy and evening game drive.
+Enjoy an evening game drive.
 (B, L, D)

-Day 13 Morning departure to Colombo for the homeward flight to London.
-Alternatively you may choose to take a different way home and extend your stay with a few nights in the Maldives.
+Day 13 Morning departure to Colombo for the return flight to London.
+Alternatively, you may choose to take a different way home and extend your stay with a few nights in the Maldives.

 †Sigiriya Rock Fortress involves many steps and steep inclines.

 The Wallawwa is a restored colonial manor house siting on three acres of beautiful landscaped gardens.
 This peaceful retreat features an outdoor pool, a pampering spa and yoga pavilions.
 Nestled within the gardens, The Veranda serves Asian fusion cuisine prepared with fresh local ingredients.
 Wi-Fi throughout.
 18 air-conditioned stylishly guest rooms with lavish furnishings and modern amenities including safe, electric kettle and TV.